Teja-Savithri-Talupula/Task1-data-cleaning-medical-appointments/README.md

 # 🧼 Medical Appointment No-Show Data Cleaning

-This project focuses on cleaning and preparing a dataset related to medical appointment attendance in Brazil.
+This task focuses on cleaning and preparing a dataset related to medical appointment attendance in Brazil.
 The data includes patient demographics, health indicators, appointment details, and no-show information.

 ## 📊 Dataset Source
 The dataset `Medical Appointment No Shows.csv` includes 110,000+ records of medical appointments and whether patients showed up.